samudrala92/bcbsm-fullstack-developer-candidate-exercise-krishna/README.md

 2. Demonstrate user login and authentication
 3. Upon login present member with ability to upload a document.
 User must be login to access this page
 4. Create a REST service to receive the document and store the document in a database with the below structure:
     DocumentID
     DocumentName
     Document
     UploadUser
     UploadDate
 5. Display success message on web page and show document list using angular data table with filters and sorting option
-6. Fork this repository and we will review your code from the fork
+6. Fork this repository and we will review your code from the fork.
 7. Mandatory to provide a code and workable pplication walk through

 ## Tech Stack:
     Springboot
     Angular
     MongoDB